Soul Nomad & the World Eaters: Secondary characters

-Also known as Layna the Firebrand, she is the one responsible for sealing away Gig into the protagonist's weapon.
+Also known as Layna the Firebrand, who sealed Gig into the protagonist's weapon.

-Through the cutscenes in-game, it is revealed that some time before Layna took the throne, she sought out Virtuous, who killed Median in retaliation of killing Vigilance.
+Through the cutscenes in-game, it is revealed that some time before Layna took the throne, she sought out Virtuous, who killed Median in retaliation for killing Vigilance.
 During the fight, Virtuous convinced Layna to harbor her soul, which may have contributed to Layna's rise in power.

-Then, when Gig came to Prodesto fifty years later, Layna fought him to a standstill and was killed, at which point Virtuous took over and sealed Gig away, being prepared to wait for 200 years until a soul worthy of wielding Gig's power came about.
+When Gig came to Prodesto fifty years later, Layna fought him to a standstill and was killed.
+It was at this point that Virtuous took over and sealed Gig away, being prepared to wait for 200 years until a soul worthy of wielding Gig's power came about.
 Layna's actual soul was sent to Drazil to act as a scout, taking down other Drazilians to free up souls.